It’s beginning to look a lot like Malta will pass a landmark cannabis reform bill into law before the festive season.

 Conclusion

-The cannabis reform bill proposes that individuals will be able to carry up to seven grams of marijuana on them and grow up to four plants in the comfort of their own home.
+The cannabis reform bill proposes that individuals will be able to carry up to seven grams of marijuana on them and grow up to four plants in the comfort of their own homes.
 Signs of arrest will only happen if there is reasonable suspicion of trafficking marijuana.

 Individuals found in possession of 7g to 28g of marijuana will appear in front of a tribunal instead of a criminal court.
 Before this bill, the threshold was merely that of 3.5g.